What 25 historic battlefields look like today

 Now: Sangin, Afghanistan

-In 2017, the Taliban achieved its years-long mission of capturing and holding Sangin, a feat that so many Marines died trying to prevent.
+In 2017, the Taliban finally achieved its years-long mission of capturing and holding Sangin, a feat that so many Marines died trying to prevent.
 Peace talks concerning a transfer of power repeatedly started and stopped in subsequent years.

 You may also like: Do you know the mayors of these major cities?